oldscienceguy/PebbleSDR/README.md

 Online servers can be found at <http://qtradio.napan.ca/qtradio/qtradio.pl>

 ###HackRF One
 This is a high speed, wide band SDR.
-Supported sample rates for the device are from 8msps to 20msps, but Pebble can't keep up much beyond 2-3msps.
-The sample rate selector shows sample rates below the 8msps supported rate.
-These seem to work ok.
+Supported sample rates for the device are documented as 8msps to 20msps, but blogs and other sources indicate 2msps and up is supported  A decimate factor can be set which reduces the sample rate to something that Pebble can handle.

 (From HackRF wiki <https://github.com/mossmann/hackrf/wiki/FAQ>)
 A good default setting to start with is RF=0 (off), IF=16, baseband=16.
 Increase or decrease the IF and baseband gain controls roughly equally to find the best settings for your situation.
 Turn on the RF amp if you need help picking up weak signals.
 If your gain settings are too low, your signal may be buried in the noise.
 If one or more of your gain settings is too high, you may see distortion (look for unexpected frequencies that pop up when you increase the gain) or the noise floor may be amplified more than your signal is.